I Shall Survive Using Potions!: Light novel

 Written by FUNA, the series began serialization on the novel posting website Shōsetsuka ni Narō on November 3, 2015.
 The series was later acquired by Kodansha, who began publishing the series in print with illustrations by Sukima on June 1, 2017.
-As of March 2023, nine volumes have been released.
+As of December 2023, ten volumes have been released.

 In December 2018, J-Novel Club announced that they licensed the novels for English publication.

-Volume list
+Volumes

 Manga

-A manga adaptation, illustrated by Hibiki Kokonoe, was serialized on the Niconico-based Suiyōbi no Sirius platform from June 7, 2017 to January 2022.
+A manga adaptation, illustrated by Hibiki Kokonoe, was serialized on the Niconico-based Suiyōbi no Sirius platform from June 7, 2017 to November 15, 2021.
 Kodansha published the individual chapters in nine tankōbon volumes.
 A sequel to the manga adaptation illustrated by Futsū Onshin, titled I Shall Survive Using Potions!
 Continuation, began serialization on the same platform on August 1, 2022.
-As of March 2023, the series' individual chapters have been collected into a single tankōbon volume.
+As of November 2023, the series' individual chapters have been collected into two tankōbon volumes.

 In December 2018, J-Novel Club announced that they also licensed the manga adaptation for English publication.

 A spin-off manga also illustrated by Sukima, titled I Shall Survive Using Potions!
 Hanano and Lotte's Journey, also began serialization on Suiyōbi no Sirius on January 30, 2023.
+As of February 2025, the series' individual chapters have been collected into two tankōbon volumes.